aliallam123/AWS_AI_Practitioner/exam/exam.md

 Neural Networks - big and complex and requires black box model Decision Trees - If-then model, easy to interpret

-I got 67% on the next mock paper
+I got 67% on the next mock paper.

+I got 78% on the third mock paper!

+70% is a pass